porjo/youtubeuploader/README.md

   -metaJSONout string
     	filename to write uploaded video metadata into (optional) -notify
-    	notify channel subscribers of new video (default true) -oAuthPort int
+    	notify channel subscribers of new video.
+Specify '-notify=false' to disable. (default true) -oAuthPort int
     	TCP port to listen on when requesting an oAuth token (default 8080) -privacy string